Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 1. lack of tooling

 ### blockchains do not provide all information
-Even though blockchain and other Web3 tech provides transparent data regarding organizational activities, stored on-chain, this data only covers activities that are recorded on-chain.[^1] [^2] This misses the critical orgniazational activities that occur off-chain.[^1] [^2]  Though, it is easier to measure on-chain activity[^4] , this misses out on crucial data on DAOs, such as work practices and discussions, thus preventing a holistic view %%or analysis%% of DAOs and how they operate in the real world.[^1] [^2] [^3] Additionally, as mentioned in *[Web3 Work research report: The DAO contributor's perspective](https://otherinternet.substack.com/p/web3-work-research-report)*, this can lead to information asymmetries developing between different DAO stakeholder groups.[^2]
+Even though blockchain and other Web3 tech provides transparent data regarding organizational activities, stored on-chain, this data only covers activities that are recorded on-chain.[^1] [^2] This misses the critical orgniazational activities that occur off-chain.[^1] [^2]  Though, it is easier to measure on-chain activity[^4] , this misses out on crucial data on DAOs, such as work practices and discussions, thus preventing a holistic view %%or analysis%% of DAOs and how they operate in the real world.[^1] [^2] [^3] [^20] Additionally, as mentioned in *[Web3 Work research report: The DAO contributor's perspective](https://otherinternet.substack.com/p/web3-work-research-report)*, this can lead to information asymmetries developing between different DAO stakeholder groups.[^2]

-> the lack of transparency when it comes to work processes, and the information asymmetries between contributors and former core teams.
+> [T]he lack of transparency when it comes to work processes, and the information asymmetries between contributors and former core teams.
 These issues cannot be addressed solely by transparent technology.

 ~~In general, much of a DAO's activities are conducted off-chain, which is not transparent.[^1] [^2]~~